Hypokras/python-course/responses/03-secondquote.md

 Finally, update the line where we print a single quote.
 Instead of including a number between the brackets, we'll put our random number variable:
 `  print quotes[rnd]`

-Try running your code a few times with `python get-quote.py` and your quotes should now be chosen at random.
+Try running your code a few times and your quotes should now be chosen at random.

 ## Push your changes